-The work conducted with CUE, resulted in data practices in which completion, persistence, success or retention data is disaggregated by Race and Ethnicity.
-This is best represented in the annual Faculty Equity Projects in which faculty participate in a semester long project to identify equity gaps and adopt practices to mitigate outcomes.
-(I.B.5.2.4)
+The work conducted with CUE resulted in data practices in which completion, persistence, success or retention data are disaggregated by Race and Ethnicity.
+This is best represented in the annual Faculty Equity Projects in which faculty participate in a semester long project to identify equity gaps and adopt practices to mitigate outcomes (IB6\05).